blueprint-genetics/amiss/docs/paper/methods.md

 MissForest:             `mtry`, `ntree`                 $12$ Simple methods          None                            $1$ each

 Table: Statistics on hyperparameter grids for imputation methods.
-For k-NN, only two values of `k` succeed, see subsection [Other imputation methods](#other).\label{imphyps}
+For k-NN, only two values of `k` succeed, see [Included missingness handling methods](#includedmhm).\label{imphyps}

 After imputations of the training set and classifier training, the hyperparameter configuration with highest downstream classifier performance (or highest mean performance, in case of multiple imputation methods), and its associated classifiers, are selected and stored for each method, and that hyperparameter configuration is used when imputing the test set.
 Finally, performance is computed using the associated classifiers and associated test set (or test sets, for probabilistic and multiple imputation) of each imputation method.

 The process is depicted visually in figure \ref{flowchart}.

-[^hyper]: Are these usually called hyperparameters in imputation methods?
-Technically I think they are hyperparameters even if not called that, but it might be better to conform to common terminology.

 ![Framework flowchart.
 Features are filtered on the training data according to their correlations and variance, and the feature set of the test data is synchronized to match the filtered feature set.
 Afterwards, the training data is imputed using each imputation method, with each hyperparameter configuration.
 In the main experiment, multiple imputation methods are set to produce 10 imputed datasets per hyperparameter configuration.
 Only one dataset is set to be produced in the simulation and cross-validation experiments.
 Every dataset is then used to train a classifier, and for each imputation method the best-performing hyperparameter configuration is selected by the training-set performance of the corresponding classifier.
 For multiple imputation methods, the mean performance of the corresponding classifier set is used.
 The test set is then imputed with the selected hyperparameter configuration for each method, and corresponding classifier is used to predict on the imputed test set(s).
 Classifier performance is then evaluated on each set of predictions. \label{flowchart}](body.pdf){height=60%, width=60%}